 Moraine Elementary moves to flexible instruction day amid heating concerns

 Students at Moraine Elementary School will learn via a flexible instruction day Wednesday, Jan.
-21after issues with the school’s boilers and heating system caused “unsatisfactory” temperatures the day before.
+21, after issues with the school’s boilers and heating system caused “unsatisfactory” temperatures the day before.

-While the students learn remotely, the Slippery Rock Area School District superintendent said technicians are on site today, and he hopes to have the Slippery school open for in-person classes again tomorrow.
+While the students learn remotely, the Slippery Rock Area School District superintendent said technicians are on site today, and he hopes to have the school open for in-person classes again tomorrow.

-“Most of the rooms are in the comfortable range, but still not enough that we feel acceprable to bring students and staff into the buildings today,” superintendent Alfonso Angelucci said in a message to parents about Wednesday’s change.
+“Most of the rooms are in the comfortable range, but still not enough that we feel acceptable to bring students and staff into the buildings today,” superintendent Alfonso Angelucci said in a message to parents about Wednesday’s change.

 District parents said Tuesday the school building was roughly 60 degrees.
 Outside temperatures were in the single digits and low-to-mid teens Tuesday.